castlelemongrab/parlance/README.md

 parlance <command>

 Commands:
-  parlance init        Create an authorization file parlance feed        Fetch your own feed of posts parlance profile     Fetch a user profile parlance post        Fetch a single post by identifier parlance posts       Fetch all posts for a user parlance following   Fetch all users followed by a user parlance followers   Fetch all followers of a user parlance comments    Fetch all comments for a user, post, or comment parlance tag         Fetch all posts mentioning a hashtag parlance votes       Fetch all votes made by a user parlance write       Post a new message to your account parlance delete      Delete an existing message from your account parlance follow      Follow a user parlance unfollow    Unfollow an already-followed user parlance mute        Mute a user parlance news        Fetch your own affiliate news feed parlance moderation  Fetch your list of comments for moderation
+  parlance init          Create an authorization file parlance feed          Fetch your own feed of posts parlance profile       Fetch a user profile parlance post          Fetch a single post by identifier parlance posts         Fetch all posts for a user parlance following     Fetch all users followed by a user parlance followers     Fetch all followers of a user parlance comments      Fetch all comments for a user, post, or comment parlance tag           Fetch all posts mentioning a hashtag parlance votes         Fetch all votes made by a user parlance write         Post a new message to your account parlance delete        Delete an existing message from your account parlance follow        Follow a user parlance unfollow      Unfollow an already-followed user parlance mute          Mute a user parlance news          Fetch your own affiliate news feed parlance moderation    Fetch your list of comments for moderation parlance write_comment Write a new comment to a post based on -i (id)

 Options:
   --version              Show version number                           [boolean]